jfang2121/medico-pvd_fork/README.md

 ## Build Process

+The regular version requires:
 1. Create a `.env` file where you define the `googleApiKey` and `googleDocURL`.
 2. Run `npm install` to install dependencies.
-3. Run `npm run build` to create the main `index.html` file to serve statically. or
+3. Run `npm run build` to create the main `index.html` file to serve statically.

-4. For this file, go to actions menu in the top of the github and then build.
+For this file, go to actions menu in the top of the github and then build.

 ## Description